 Interested in running a Facebook advertising campaign but not sure where to start?

-In this article, I’m going to cover the three main things you need to do before you start actively advertising on Facebook.
+In this article, I’m going to cover the three main things you need to do before you start advertising on Facebook.

 1. Install your Facebook pixel

 First and foremost, we need to get the Facebook pixel installed on your site.
 The Facebook pixel is a piece of code (don’t panic!) that you place on your website which allows you to track what people do on your site.
 It also allows you to create retargeting ads, lookalike audiences and dynamic product ads as well as various other things.